On the equivalence of contact invariants in sutured Floer homology theories: Introduction

 \subsection{Proof outline}

+We outline our proof of Theorem \ref{thm:main} below following a very brief review of sutured monopole Floer homology and our contact invariant.

 A \emph{closure} of a balanced sutured manifold $(M,\Gamma)$, as defined by Kronheimer and Mrowka in \cite{km4}, is a closed manifold $Y$ together with a distinguished surface $R\subset Y$, formed from $(M,\Gamma)$ in a certain manner, and containing $M$ as a submanifold.
-The sutured monopole Floer homology of $(M,\Gamma)$ is defined as the monopole Floer homology of $Y$ in the \emph{bottom} $\Sc$ structures with respect to $R$, for some curve $\eta\subset R$.\footnote{In \cite{km4} and \cite{bs3}, these sutured Floer homology modules are defined in terms of the \emph{top} $\Sc$ structures with respect to $R$; this is not an important difference as the two different choices result in isomorphic modules.} Given a sutured contact manifold $(M,\Gamma,\xi)$, we gave a procedure in \cite{bsSHM} for extending $\xi$ to a contact structure $\bar\xi$ on a closure $(Y,R)$ with respect to which $R$ is convex and such that We refer to $(Y,R,\bar\xi)$ as a \emph{contact closure} of $(M,\Gamma,\xi)$.
-We then defined and proved that this class is independent of the myriad choices involved in its construction.
+Let denote the set of ``top" $\Sc$ structures on $Y$ with respect to $R$.
+The sutured monopole Floer homology of $(M,\Gamma)$ is defined as where $\eta$ is a curve in $R$ of a certain form.
+Given a sutured contact manifold $(M,\Gamma,\xi)$, we give a procedure in \cite{bsSHM} for extending $\xi$ to a contact structure $\bar\xi$ on a certain class of closures $(Y,R)$ with respect to which $R$ is convex and such that For a certain class of $\eta\subset R$ as above, we refer to the quadruple $(Y,R,\bar\xi,\eta)$ as a \emph{contact closure} of $(M,\Gamma,\xi)$.
+The pairing in \eqref{eqn:evalY} implies that which means that $\HMtoc(-Y,\spc_{\bar\xi};\Gamma_\eta)$ is a direct summand of $\SHMt(-M,-\Gamma)$.
+We define and prove that this class is independent of the choices involved in its construction.
+Note that Theorem \ref{thm:closedequiv} provides an isomorphism